lucoiso/UEAzSpeech/README.md

 > 2. **FAzSpeechData**: Represents Microsoft Azure parameters to connect to the service and perform the tasks;
 > 2.1. **APIAccessKey**: It's your Speech Service API Access Key from your Microsoft Azure Portal - Speech Service Panel;
 > 2.2. **RegionID**: Speech Service Region from your Microsoft Azure Portal.
 You can see all regions here: https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/regions;
-> 2.3. **LanguageID**: Language to apply lozalization settings.
+> 2.3. **LanguageID**: Language to apply localization settings.
 You can see all IDs here: https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support#speech-to-text;
 >
 > The **TextToVoiceAsync** function return a delegate to manage task status which allow you to bind a function to it's delegate to handle task's completion call.